-In order to comply with Legislative Acts, 93-672 and 94-782, the Board has established the following procedures to monitor and reduce the number of absences by students.
+In order to comply with Legislative Acts, 93-672 & 94-782, the Board has established the following procedures to monitor & reduce the number of absences by students.
 If a student does not attend school, his/her absence must be explained in writing by the parent/guardian/custodian on or before the 3rd day after each absence.
 If an explanation is not given or if an explanation is given that is not excusable, based on Board policy, the absence will be marked as unexcused.
 Steps in the Early Warning Truancy Prevention Program:

-- 1. After the first unexcused absence the student and parent will receive a warning from the principal and a copy of the Colbert County Schools' Attendance Policy and a copy of the Alabama Compulsory School Attendance Law. - 2.
-After the third unexcused absence the parent and student will be notified of the consequences of additional unexcused absences. - 3.
-After the fifth unexcused absence, conference shall be held by the principal attendance officer with the parent and student. - 4.
-After the seventh unexcused absence the parent and student shall be referred to the Colbert County District Attorney's Office for truancy violations.
+- 1. After the 1st unexcused absence, the student & parent will receive a warning from the principal & a copy of the Colbert County Schools' Attendance Policy & a copy of the Alabama Compulsory School Attendance Law. - 2.
+After the 3rd unexcused absence, the parent & student will be notified of the consequences of additional unexcused absences. - 3.
+After the 5th unexcused absence, a conference shall be held by the principal attendance officer with the parent & student. - 4.
+After the 7th unexcused absence, the parent & student shall be referred to the Colbert County District Attorney's Office for truancy violations.